hopeforsenegal/com.moonlitstudios.immediatestyle/StyleComparisons~/Readme.md

 <img width="600" alt="Screenshot 2024-10-10 at 9 48 01 AM" src="https://github.com/user-attachments/assets/d277dbb7-29eb-4522-b3c9-904c56a47e7c">

+___
 From here you can now hit **Play** without getting missing reference exceptions and get the responsive UI funuctionality that was intended.

+Note: Remember you can mix all three style if you would like.
+See Guessing Game if you would like to see that in action